Symbolic powers of codimension two Cohen-Macaulay ideals: Application 1: Points in

 \begin{itemize} \item[(i)] $I_X^3 = I_X^{(3)}$ is the saturated ideal of a non-ACM scheme; \item[(ii)] $I_X$ is an almost complete intersection; \item[(iii)] $\alpha_X = (a,\ldots,a,b,\ldots,b)$ for integers $a > b \geq 1$. \end{itemize} \end{itemize} \end{corollary}

-\begin{proof} Since $X$ (viewed as a union of lines in $\mathbb P^3$) is a local complete intersection, for any $m$ the condition that $I_X^m = I_X^{(m)}$ is equivalent to the condition that $I_X^m$ is saturated.
-Equivalently, its minimal free resolution has length one or two (i.e., two or three free modules).
+\begin{proof} Since $X$ (viewed as a union of lines in $\mathbb P^3$) is locally a complete intersection, for any $m$ the condition that $I_X^m = I_X^{(m)}$ is equivalent to the condition that $I_X^m$ is saturated., Equivalently, $\operatorname{proj-dim}(I_X^m)\leq 2$.
 In the former case the scheme it defines is ACM; in the latter case it is not.
 Part (a) was first proved in \cite[Theorem 2.6]{GHVT}, but it also follows from Corollary \ref{cor:res powers} (a).
-From Corollary \ref{cor:res powers} (a) we also see that the scheme defined by $I_X^2$ is ACM if and only if $\bigwedge^2 F = 0$, i.e., the rank of $F$ is 1, meaning that $X$ is a complete intersection.
+From Corollary \ref{cor:res powers} (a) we see that the scheme defined by $I_X^2$ is ACM if and only if $\bigwedge^2 F = 0$, i.e., ${\rm rank}(F)=1$, meaning that $X$ is a complete intersection.

-In order for $I_X^3$ to be the saturated ideal of an ACM scheme, it is equivalent for the minimal free resolution to contain only two free modules, which means that $\bigwedge^2F$ must be zero thanks to Corollary \ref{cor:res powers} (b), so again it is equivalent to say that $X$ is a complete intersection.
+That $I_X^3$ is the saturated ideal of an ACM scheme is equivalent by Corollary \ref{cor:res powers} (b) to $\bigwedge^2F=0$, which means again that $X$ is a complete intersection.
 The equivalence of (iii) and (iv) in (b) is \cite[Theorem 5.13]{GVBook}.
 This proves (b).

 To prove (c) we need the resolution to be one step longer, which is equivalent to $\bigwedge^2 F \neq 0$ and $\bigwedge^3 F = 0$, i.e., $F$ has rank 2, meaning that $I_X$ has three minimal generators.
 By \cite[Corollary 5.6]{GVBook}, $I_X$ has three minimal generators if and only if there exist integers $a,b$ with $a> b$ such that $\alpha_X = (a,\ldots,a,b,\ldots,b)$. \end{proof}